munificent/craftinginterpreters/book/functions.md

 We've got some syntax parsed so usually we're ready to interpret, but first we need to think about how to represent a Lox function in Java.
 We need to keep track of the parameters so that we can bind them to argument values when the function is called.
-And, of course, we need to keep around the code for the body of the function so that we can execute it.
+And, of course, we need to keep the code for the body of the function so that we can execute it.

 That's basically what the Stmt.Function class is.
 Could we just use that?
 Almost, but not quite.
 We also need a class that implements LoxCallable so that